- Enclosing interface:

 nullif not configured.

-setSerialFilter(ObjectInputFilter filter)Set the system-wide filter if it has not already been configured or set.
+setSerialFilter(ObjectInputFilter filter)Set the process-wide filter if it has not already been configured or set.

-public static ObjectInputFilter getSerialFilter()Returns the system-wide serialization filter or
+public static ObjectInputFilter getSerialFilter()Returns the process-wide serialization filter or

 nullif not configured.

 - the process-wide serialization filter or